Endowment Distribution

 The NEF Endowment Fund Distribution Committee will screen preliminary proposals.
 If your proposal is selected for review, Committee members may work with you to refine your final submission.
 Finalists will present their proposals to the Distribution Committee.
 We will announce awards by the end of this school year.

-Send proposals electronically to: Stan Schapiro at joanandstan@gmail.com.
-If you have further questions feel free to contact us.
+Send proposals electronically by 3/15/2025 to: endowment@northamptoneducation.org.
+More information is available at www.northamptoneducation.org.
+If you have further questions, feel free to email us.

 The Endowment Distribution Committee will review proposals and make recommendations to the NEF Board on what proposals should be funding from the NEF Endowment Fund and for how much .
 This committee consists of a parent representative from each school, one or two students from Northampton High School, Northampton public school alumni, community members (i.e., Northampton residents who are not parents, teachers, or students), and members of the NEF Board.
 The NEF Board will take the committee’s recommendation and make the final decisions regarding funding of all projects.